RustyKnight/SwingNavigationControllerPane/README.md

 Why not?
 It's cool!
 I mean, just look at it, it's cool!

+# But what about `CardLayout`?

+Good question!
+What about it?

+Seriously, `CardLayout` is a great option for switching between known views.
+It's not very good and transitioning state through those views, for example, a login or registration flow, where data might need to pass from one view to another.
+It can be done, but I don't find it all the easy to do.

+`CardLayout` also requires all the views to be instansiated up-front (again, you "can" get around it, but it's kind of messy)

 # Enhancements

 This is a first draft attempt.
 I'd like the "model" to be decoupled from the "navigation pane" more, so I don't need to extend directly from the `NavigationPane` when ever I want to implement a naviagtion workflow.
 So instead, we could define a model which defined the navigation requirements for a group of views and could then be applied to a instance of `NavigationPane`.